 Reducing the risk of car vs. pedestrian accidents

-Following the general guidelines given in the Highway Code should keep you pretty safe, but here are a few quick pointers to keep in mind to help avoid such accidents:
+Following the general guidelines that have recently been updated for 2022 in the Highway Code should keep you pretty safe, but here are a few quick pointers to keep in mind to help avoid such accidents:

 - Drive slowly